HAN-EBIG/RLS-Sensor-Node-Radiator/README.md

-# RLS-Sensor-Node-Radiator
+# RLS-SensorNodeComponent Radiator Node
-Contains code to run on sensor node attached to a radiator.
+Code to run on sensor node, which is attached to radiators